shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/matchstick.md

 - Basic familiarity with a command-line interface.
 - Basic familiarity with Git & GitHub.
 - Basic familiarity with how TheGraph works.
+- Basic understanding of why unit tests are important.

 # Requirements
 ## Tools Used